 Blueprints are defined in source-controlled YAML files.
 For example, a LAMP stack web application based on Apache, MySQL and PHP may be deployed in two flavors which are represented as two different blueprints:

-Blueprint B: A complex production-like environment with multiple front-end servers behind a load-balances, that serves as a staging or demo environment for final tests.
+Blueprint B: A complex production-like environment with multiple front-end servers behind a load-balancer, that serves as a staging or demo environment for final tests.

 To add a new blueprint to your space: